Got side hustle potential? How to turn a hobby into a business

 Benefits of turning a hobby into a business

 The IRS says you have to report hobby income on your tax return.
-But if you make money from a hobby, you can’t deduct related expenses.
+However, if you make money from a hobby, you can’t deduct related hobby expenses.

-However, if you make money from a business, you can deduct your expenses, which can help reduce your taxable income.
+However, if you make money from a business, you can deduct your business expenses and gain certain tax credits, which can help reduce your taxable income.

 Not making any money from your business?
 If you have a tough year and lose money, you may be able to claim a loss on your tax return.

-So why not turn your hobby into an official business and take advantage of the benefits that come with it?
+So why not turn your hobby into an official business and reap the benefits?

 If you’re ready to make the transition, here are some tips to help make it easier.

 • Use separate bank accounts.
-Keep your business and personal finances separate so it’s easier for you to track expenses and manage deductions at tax season
+Keep your business and personal finances separate so it’s easier for you to track expenses and manage deductions every tax year.

 • Apply for an employer identification number (EIN).
-Getting one may make it easier to separate your personal and business finances
+Getting an EIN may make it easier to separate your personal and business finances.

 Signs you should turn your hobby into a business

-Turning a hobby into a business is a big step, and it isn't always easy to know when the time is right to do so.
-Here are three signs you may be ready to make it official.
+Turning a hobby into a business is a big step, and it isn’t always easy to know when the time is right.
+Here are three signs you may be ready to make it official and launch a startup.

 1. You’re making real money

-If what started out as a little extra pocket money has turned into a significant sum that affects how you live, it may be time to formalize your operation and turn it into a business.
+If what started out as a little extra pocket money has turned into a significant sum that affects your gross income and lifestyle, it may be time to formalize your operation and turn it into a business.

 2. You’re spending money to make money

 Here’s a strong indicator to determine if you have a hobby vs. business.
-If you're investing money back into your business, whether for supplies, technology, equipment or continuing education, you may be ready to take your hobby to the next level.
+If you’re investing money back into your hobby activity, whether for supplies, technology, equipment or continuing education, you may be ready to take your hobby to the next level.

 3. You’re ready for a change